nulib-ds/dsgn-106/6-ethics-lecture/chap6-all.md

 IV.
 10 minutes. **In pairs:** Challenge yourself to think more about ethical issues, questions, or concerns with your design process.
 Come up with 2-6 potential issues you hadn't previously considered.
 Base your discussion on the following areas:

-> 1-Design process: how might ethics impact or guide your group dynamics as well as the design process?
+> 1. Design process: how might ethics impact or guide your group dynamics as well as the design process?
 >
-> 2-Deliverables: what are challenges, questions, or concerns with the ethics of your design deliverables?
+> 2. Deliverables: what are challenges, questions, or concerns with the ethics of your design deliverables?
 Written deliverables?
 >
-> 3-Big picture: how do you see your group design fitting into a bigger picture re: ethics?
+> 3. Big picture: how do you see your group design fitting into a bigger picture re: ethics?
 Think history of ethical failures/successes in design as well as how ethical concerns might inform the physical output of your process...

 V.  10 minutes. **Groups of 4:** Discuss what you came up with in pairs.
 Ask questions, present ambiguities, and use your larger group to gain a clearer sense of how ethics impacts design at various levels.
 As a group, formulate 1 question you'd like to pose to the whole gathered group and designate a speaker to pose the question with the mic.